emanuelefavero/github-cheat-sheet/README.md

 - `git log BRANCH_NAME`

-## HARD Reset to a commit (WARNING: this will delete all commits after the commit you are resetting to)
+## HARD Reset to a commit

+> WARNING: this will delete all commits after the commit you are resetting to

 - `git reset --hard COMMIT_HASH`

-## HARD Reset to a commit, delete all local changes (WARNING: this will delete all commits after the commit you are resetting to) and force push to remote (WARNING: this will delete all commits after the commit you are resetting to on the remote)
+## HARD Reset to a commit, delete all local changes

+> WARNING: this will delete all commits after the commit you are resetting to and force push to remote.
+This will delete all commits after the commit you are resetting to on the remote
+>
-BEWARE: _Don’t use this method if the github repo is being used by multiple users_
+> _Don’t use this method if the github repo is being used by multiple users_

 - `git reset --hard COMMIT_HASH`
 - `git clean -f`